nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 has no code to deal with this.
 It can neither read nor write these files.
 In fact, JpegImage::writeMetadata() currently throws when asked to write more than 64k into a JPEG.

-This is discussed here: [https://dev.exiv2.org/issues/1232](https://dev.exiv2.org/issues/1232) and here is the output of the test files which were contributed by Phil.
+This is discussed here: [https://dev.exiv2.org/issues/1232](https://dev.exiv2.org/issues/1232) and here is the output of the test files which were contributed by Phil Harvey.

 ```bash
 .../book/build $ ./tvisitor -pS ~/cs4_extended_exif.jpg